 I don’t know about you, but I’m not really one to just sit around and wait for things.
+I like to prepare.

 If I’m contained in our house, I learn to bake bread and switch to a plant-based diet, I study Buddhist meditation and become a yogi, I manage our investments to ensure ongoing passive income.

 But these things have been mostly for myself and my family.

 So one day I asked myself, how can I expand this to help the people and lives around the planet who are suffering and need some love?

 Tim, Megan and I just finished a 4-day Tony Robbins virtual event for unleashing our beautiful inner selves, and this is what I came up with.

 I was inspired by the story of Nelson Mandela describing his time in prison: “I didn’t survive, I PREPARED.”
 And so…

 My PREPARE Curriculum.
 I created a self-study program that might take me a few years to fully immerse myself in and emerge from wiser and stronger.

 Why?
 To learn as much as I can to be ready for our bright future, and to find like minds as we discover the incredible gifts of this unusual time.